Ptujec/LaunchBar/README.md

 ## Installation
-These actions are created for use with [LaunchBar](http://www.obdev.at/products/launchbar/).
-After downloading and unzipping just double click the .lbaction-packages you want to use to install them.
+The actions in this repository are created for use with [LaunchBar](http://www.obdev.at/products/launchbar/).
+After downloading and unzipping just double click the `.lbaction` packages you want to use to install them.

 ## Updates